cyberark/ansible-role-conjur/README.md

   * `conjur_host_name` `*`: Name of the host being conjurized.
   * `conjur_ssl_certificate`: Public SSL certificate of the Conjur endpoint
   * `conjur_validate_certs`: Boolean value to indicate if the Conjur endpoint should validate certificates
+  * `summon.version`: version of Summon to install.
+Default is `0.6.6`.
+  * `summon_conjur.version`: version of Summon-Conjur provider to install.
+Default is `0.5.0`.

 The variables marked with `*` are required fields.
 The other variables are required for running with an HTTPS Conjur endpoint, but are not required if you run with an HTTP Conjur endpoint.

 ### Example Playbook

-Configure a remote node with a Conjur identity:
+Configure a remote node with a Conjur identity and Summon:
 ```yml
 - hosts: servers
   roles: